-- That the staff report re: City-Initiated Official Plan Amendment and Administrative Authority By-law Amendment (Bill 13, Supporting People and Businesses Act, 2021 - Expanded Delegated Authority) to the Planning and Development Committee meeting of May 16, 2022, be received; - 2.
-That staff be directed to report back to Planning and Development Committee with the results of the Public Meeting and final recommendation; and, - 3.
-That staff be directed to amend the City's Administrative Authority By-law should the proposed Official Plan Amendment be approved.
+- THAT the report titled "Recommendation Report City-Initiated Official Plan Amendment and Administrative Authority By-law Amendment (Bill 13, Supporting People and Businesses Act, 2021 - Expanded Delegated Authority)" to the Planning and Development Committee meeting of July 25, 2022, be received; - 2.
+THAT the Official Plan Amendment be approved, on the basis that it conforms with recent administrative changes made to the Planning Act, and; - 3.
+THAT the amendment to the Official Plan, as attached as Appendix A to this report, be adopted, and; - 4.
+THAT staff be directed to amend the City's Administrative Authority By-law to implement the delegated authority to the Commissioner of Planning, Building and Economic Development, as attached as Appendix C to this report.